-The report contains: narrative description of the project impact, final budget, final assessment or planning report or final conserved project photos (for Project Grants), and data requirements of the NEA (National Endowment for the Arts).
+The report contains: narrative description of the project impact, a final budget, artwork proposal(s) or finished artwork photos, and data requirements of the NEA (National Endowment for the Arts).
 Staff can provide technical assistance as projects may encounter challenges to planning and implementation and report deadlines may be extended with staff permission.